SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

 Here are the steps of the example in detail:

 1.  **Balancing Rules for the Production Unit:**
+    -   A rule is set up to assign the electricity production unit, `production1`, to the seller `seller1`.
+This ensures that the electricity produced is credited to `seller1`'s balance.

 ```javascript
     result.rules.push(await eaf_node.call("asset.upsert",{
         assetId: 'production1',